Daily planning methods that actually fit your real life

 Daily planning failure: why most methods quit working within two weeks

-As psychologist Peter Gollwitzer documented in his implementation intentions research at New York University, specifying when and where you’ll do something doubles follow-through [2].
+As psychologist Peter Gollwitzer documented in his implementation intentions research at New York University, specifying when and where you will do something significantly increases follow-through [2].
 The planning itself works.
-The breakdown happens when the method doesn’t match your actual reality.
+The breakdown happens when the method does not match your actual reality.

 Did You Know?

-Researchers Mark, Gudith, and Klocke found that after a single interruption, it takes an average of 23 minutes and 15 seconds to fully return to the original task.
+Interruption research by Gloria Mark and colleagues consistently shows that after a single disruption, returning to full focus on the original task takes far longer than most people expect.
 This is why rigid daily plans collapse – they never account for the recovery time stolen by every disruption.

 Higher stress & frustration